 About the Fund:

-The Transit Empowerment Fund (TEF) was established in 2011 as a partnership between Capital Metro and One Voice Central Texas to enhance access to transportation.
-Since 2012, an independent Board has overseen the work of the Fund including the distribution of transit passes to nonprofit organizations and support of two demonstration projects.
-The Board includes representatives from the nonprofit and business community, and Capital Metro.
+The Transit Empowerment Fund, formerly Basic Transportation Needs Fund, was established in 2011 as a partnership between Capital Metro and One Voice Central Texas to enhance access to transportation.
+Since 2012, an independent Board has overseen the work of the Fund including the distribution of transit passes to nonprofit organizations and support of a demonstration project.
+The Board includes representatives from the nonprofit and business communities and Capital Metro.

 Purpose of Request For Applications (RFA)

-The Transit Empowerment Fund Board will accept applications for the following:
+The Transit Empowerment Fund (TEF) Board will accept applications for the following:

-- Purchase of deeply discounted Capital Metro Local Bus Passes, Premium Passes, Commuter Passes, and MetroAccess 10-Ride Booklets (50% reduction from the nonprofit rate = 75% discount from the full fare).
-The provision of deeply discounted passes (as opposed to no-cost passes) will help ensure the sustainability of the Fund.
+- Purchase of deeply discounted Capital Metro Local Bus Passes, Commuter Passes, and MetroAccess Ten Ride Booklets (50% reduction from the reduced nonprofit rate = 75% discount from the full fare).
+The provision of deeply discounted passes (as opposed to no cost passes) will help ensure the sustainability of the Fund.

-- No-Cost Passes – A limited number of no-cost passes will be available.
-A maximum of 30% of the overall request can be made for no-cost passes (i.e. if requesting 100 passes no more than 30 can be at no-cost).
-However, for no-cost passes to be awarded, a compelling case must be made as to the critical need for the passes and the reasons that the organization cannot purchase the passes at the deeply discounted rate.
+- No Cost Passes – a limited number of no cost passes will be available.
+A maximum of 30% of the overall request can be made for no cost passes (i.e. if requesting $1,000 in passes up to $300 in passes can be requested at no cost).
+However, for no cost passes to be awarded, a compelling case must be made as to the critical need for the passes and the reasons that the organization cannot purchase the passes at the deeply discounted rate.

 Eligible Pass/Ticket Types: Applicants can request deeply discounted passes for Local Bus Service, Premium Service, Commuter Service, and 10-Ride MetroAccess Service.
 Within each category, applicants can apply for Reduced Fare passes; please note, however, that ALL RECIPIENTS OF REDUCED FARE PASSES MUST MEET ELIGIBILITY CRITERIA DETAILED AT http://www.capmetro.org/RFID AND HAVE A CAPITAL METRO REDUCED FARE ID CARD FROM CAPITAL METRO.